 Most people’s business fail in Thailand because they choose to take shortcuts or “go with the flow” when opening their business.
 The first and arguably most important step in starting a business in Thailand is doing your market research and finding your niche.

 When it came to market research, we spent a year learning Thai, so we had time to check out who we’d compete with and immerse ourselves in the community.
 We saw the lack of live Western music and rose to fill that need.
-We also realized the local bar scene lacked anything like the poetry house feel and theme we aimed for.
+We also realized the local restaurant scene lacked anything like the poetry house feel and theme we aimed for.
 We also talked to other business owners and got their opinions on the local market.

 Our marketing strategy was to fill the need of tourists looking for live Western music.
 We planned to give a free shot to anyone with their first drink order and would give away free shots throughout the night.
 We also wanted our theme to be a little more chic and upscale.
 Remember that there are many commercial risks a company could face.
 Make sure to do your research well before starting a business.

 Our niche was organic, as both my husband and I are musicians and could do live shows to draw in customers.
 We knew this would set us apart.
 We also had a few friends who owned businesses in the area, and we relied on them for help.
-They also were the locals who supported our bar.
+They also were the locals who supported our restaurant.
 We became a local watering hole, which got us through the slower periods when less tourists were visiting.

 We lived in Ao Nang, a small beach town with a decent tourist culture in the Southern province of Krabi.
 When we first moved to Krabi in 2013, the town was small but was growing fast.
 We identified that and capitalized on that growth.